Clarus Ventures

 Private Equity Round in 2012

 SFJ Pharmaceuticals, Inc. is a specialty pharmaceutical company based in Pleasanton, California, that focuses on the clinical development and registration of pharmaceutical products, particularly in Japan.
-Established in 2008, the company aims to facilitate the accelerated availability of innovative drugs by providing funding and strategic development expertise to pharmaceutical and biotech partners.
-SFJ Pharmaceuticals addresses challenges in drug development, such as budget cuts due to patent expirations and limited external funding for biotech firms.
-By assuming 100% of the clinical and regulatory risk, SFJ enables its partners to advance their critical drug candidates without adding financial strain.
-The company employs a pharmaceutical product registration platform that manages late-stage trial design, clinical execution, and regulatory processes, thereby aiding medical professionals in expediting the development of drug candidates across various therapeutic areas.
+Founded in 2008, the company aims to accelerate the availability of innovative drugs in major markets by providing funding and strategic development expertise to its pharmaceutical and biotech partners.
+SFJ Pharmaceuticals addresses the challenges posed by budget cuts in research and development, particularly due to pressures such as the patent cliff affecting large pharmaceutical companies and the lack of external funding for biotech firms.
+By assuming 100% of the clinical and regulatory risk, SFJ Pharmaceuticals enables its partners to continue advancing their key drug candidates while minimizing the impact on their financial resources.
+The company utilizes a platform designed for late-stage trial design, execution, and regulatory registration, facilitating the development of vital pharmaceutical products across various therapeutic areas.

 Oxford Immunotec